Jana Na Dil Se Door Actor Shashank Vyas’ Major Transformation Will Leave You SPEECHLESS!

 Shashank Vyas, who was seen on popular shows like Balika Vadhu and Jana Na Dil Se Door, has shocked his fans by shedding his boy-next-door image.
 The actor is now seen flaunting his hot bod, which he says is the result of strenuous workout over five months.

-The actor revealed that he had to hit the gym as he wasn't getting any offers post JNDSD and at auditions he was told that he wasn't macho enough to pull off some roles!
+The actor revealed that he had to hit the gym as he wasn't getting any offers post JNDSD and at auditions he was told that he wasn't 'macho' enough to pull off some roles!

 Shashank’s New Look